RaoufLab/NV-ImageJ-Scripts/README.md

 Prerequisites

-     ImajeJ and FIJI versions?
+     FIJI (available at http://fiji.sc/).
+Tested on versions 1.49 to 1.51 (on Mac OS Yosemite), but designed to be platform and version independent.

 Installing

-     Download the scripts and place in the macro directory...
+     Download the scripts, drag the script you would like to run into the FIJI directory and, when it opens the editor, press "Run".

 Authors

-      Nickolai Vysokov
+      Nickolai Vysokov, King's College London

 License